HollowMan6/CS-E4160/A4/README.md

 In stacked filesystem encryption, each file or directory has its own encryption key, whereas in block device encryption, the entire block device is encrypted with a single key.

+Stacked file system encryption and block device encryption are both techniques used to encrypt data on a storage device, but they differ in several ways:

+- Encryption Scope: Stacked file system encryption operates at the file system level, whereas block device encryption operates at the block device level.
+Stacked file system encryption encrypts individual files and directories on the file system, while block device encryption encrypts the entire block device.

+- Encryption Location: Stacked file system encryption encrypts data on a file-by-file basis as it is written to and read from the file system, whereas block device encryption encrypts data as it is written to and read from the physical blocks on the storage device.

+- Encryption Overhead: Stacked file system encryption has higher encryption overhead than block device encryption.
+This is because stacked file system encryption requires each file to be individually encrypted and decrypted, while block device encryption encrypts and decrypts data in larger chunks.

+- Encryption Flexibility: Stacked file system encryption allows for more flexible encryption options, such as encrypting only certain files or directories, while block device encryption provides a more secure, comprehensive encryption solution for the entire storage device.

+- Encryption Compatibility: Stacked file system encryption may be more compatible with existing file systems, whereas block device encryption requires a specific block device encryption format that may not be compatible with all file systems.

+In summary, stacked file system encryption and block device encryption differ in the scope and location of encryption, encryption overhead, encryption flexibility, and encryption compatibility.
+Each approach has its own strengths and weaknesses, and the choice between them depends on the specific requirements and use case.
 ### 2.2 Provide the commands you used for creating and verifying the keys and explain what they do.

 To generate a GPG keypair with RSA algorithm and 2048 bit keys, the following command can be used: